• Skip to primary navigation

 • For the “shell”: If you want to stick with the eyeballs, cherry peppers are the perfect alternative to cherry tomatoes.
 Alternatively, you could use mini bell peppers.
 In this case, they won’t look like eyeballs, but I’m sure you could make stuffed mini peppers look like something spooky with some creativity.
 Jack-o-lanterns, witches, or Frankenstein, perhaps?

 • For the filling: Swap the guac with other chilled, creamy dips.
-For example, this Black Bean Hummus, this Greek Yogurt Cucumber Dill Dip, or the garlicky cream cheese filling I used in these Stuffed Cherry Tomatoes would be perfect.
+For example, this Spicy Black Bean Hummus, this Greek Yogurt Cucumber Dill Dip, or the garlicky cream cheese filling I used in these Cream Cheese Stuffed Cherry Tomatoes would be perfect.

 • For the topping: For the “pupil” part of the eyeballs, sliced olives are best, but you could probably use black beans, sunflower seeds, or even a little piece of bacon for a similar effect.